Montgomery Property Tax Protest ARB Tax Savings over $35MM in 2024

 Dollar Value Reduction from Texas ARB Hearings

-Homes and businesses took two separate trajectories.
-Single family homes saved a record $876 million in property values thanks to ARB hearings, while commercial and related properties logged $176 million.
-This was a record high for homeowners and a record low for businesses.
+Homes and businesses both saw sizeable jumps in 2024.
+Homes saved a record $1.15 billion in taxable values thanks to ARB hearings, while commercial and related properties logged $514 million.
+This was a record high for homeowners and a return to form for businesses, which only saw a cut of $176 million in 2023.
 This solidifies the pattern of commercial dominance in informal appeals and residential power in formal ones.
 The implications are that Montgomery County is becoming a very hot housing market, one set for growth in the future.